 Crap Your Pants Rating – 7

-Gorge Swing at Oribi Gorge, South Africa
+Gorge Swing at Oribi Gorge, South Africa and Zambia

 Gorge Swinging is a good excuse to throw yourself off a perfectly stable rocky platform and into a seemingly endless abyss of about 70 metres.
 Basically, it’s a rudimentary construction involving a bungee cord attached to a cable running across the Gorge.

 Anyway, here is some video footage of me totally crapping myself attempting to complete this Gorge Swing.
 Try not to laugh at me screaming my guts out.
 That’s because you will hear others in the background giggling as well.